cockroachdb/docs/v20.2/authentication.md

 toc: true
 ---

 Authentication refers to the act of verifying the identity of the other party in communication.
 CockroachDB requires TLS 1.3 digital certificates for inter-node authentication and accepts TLS 1.2 and TLS 1.3 certificates for client-node authentication.
-A certificate authority (CA) is required, as well as keys and certificates for nodes, clients, and, optionally, the DB Console.
-This document discusses how CockroachDB uses digital certificates and gives a [conceptual overview](#background-on-public-key-cryptography-and-digital-certificates) of public key cryptography and digital certificates.
+This document discusses how CockroachDB uses digital certificates and what your options are for configuring user authentication for SQL clients and the DB Console UI.
+It also offers a [conceptual overview](#background-on-public-key-cryptography-and-digital-certificates) of public key cryptography and digital certificates.

 - If you are familiar with public key cryptography and digital certificates, then reading the [Using digital certificates with CockroachDB](#using-digital-certificates-with-cockroachdb) section should be enough.
 - If you are unfamiliar with public key cryptography and digital certificates, you might want to skip over to the [conceptual overview](#background-on-public-key-cryptography-and-digital-certificates) first and then come back to the [Using digital certificates with CockroachDB](#using-digital-certificates-with-cockroachdb) section.